xolanintsibande/retail-analytics-readiness-tracker/README.md

 ## Why This Matters

 In my experience, the difference between hired analysts and rejected ones isn't credentials.
-It's this: Can they understand a business problem and use data to solve it?
+It's this: <b>Can they understand a business problem and use data to solve it?</b>

 Retailers lose millions to size-chart returns.
 A mediocre analyst just knows SQL.
 A good analyst understands that body type variation doesn't fit standard S-M-L sizing, spots the three customer clusters, and quantifies the opportunity.